Chrysler Town and Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Chrysler Town and Country are $960 annually including full coverage.
-Comprehensive insurance costs on average $190, collision insurance costs $228, and liability insurance is estimated at $406.
-A liability-only policy costs approximately $450 a year, and high-risk insurance costs $2,052 or more.
-Teens receive the highest rates at up to $3,736 a year.
+Estimated auto insurance rates for a Chrysler Town and Country are $960 annually for full coverage.
+Comprehensive insurance costs around $190, collision insurance costs $228, and liability costs $406.
+A liability-only policy costs as little as $450 a year, and high-risk insurance costs $2,052 or more.
+Teens pay the most at up to $3,736 a year.

 Average premium for full coverage: $960

-Includes $500 deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and for all Town and Country models.
+Prices include $500 physical damage deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
+Rates include averaging for all states and for all Town and Country models.

-For the average driver, prices range range from as cheap as $450 for a discount liability-only rate to the much higher price of $2,052 for coverage for higher-risk drivers.
+For an average driver, insurance rates for a Chrysler Town and Country range from as cheap as $450 for just liability insurance to the much higher price of $2,052 for a high-risk insurance policy.

-These examples highlight why everyone should get quotes based on a specific location and their own personal driving habits, rather than relying on averaged prices.
+These rate differences show why everyone should compare rates for a specific zip code and their own personal driving habits, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.